oriondor/vue-kanban/README.md

 ]
 ```

-One the backend sorting for this can be done by using simple `ORDER BY` statement
+On the backend sorting for this can be done by using simple `ORDER BY ordering ASC` statement

 ##### How does it work???